All Episodes

 Okay.

-And evil equals ostracism and a lower rate of survival.
+is much more efficient than being solo, and evil equals ostracism and a lower rate of survival.

-So, if you have a stronger community, like a strong family, you have a much more chance of having a prosperous life.
+So if you have a stronger community, like a strong family, you have a much more chance of having a prosperous life.

-So, are you saying that evil equals ostracism?
+So are you saying that evil equals ostracism?

 Yes.